puneetmpatil/Computer-Science/README.md

 1. TAILWIND CSS

 #### MICROSOFT AZURE TECHNOLOGIES USED
-1. STORAGE ACCOUNTS
+1. Storage Accounts
-2. STATIC WEBSITE
+2. Static Website
-3. STORAGE
+3. Storage
-4. AZURE BLOB STORAGE
+4. Azure Blob Storage
-5. DATA MANAGEMENT
+5. Data Management
-6. DATA STORAGE
+6. Data Storage

 #### SUMMARY OF THE PROJECT:
 - This is a project contains 9 web pages - Home,Start Your Learning Journey,More,About,Contact,Beginners,Programming Langauges and Subjects.